matthewgream/weather/README.md

     https://avahi.org
     https://nodejs.org

-You need to install DietPI, then the software components including systemd service scripts and defaults.
+Install DietPI then the software components including systemd service scripts and defaults.
 The system is minimal and all processes, including server components, run as root.
 The MQTT broker is not password protected.
-The server publishes itself as 'weather.local' using avahi.
-UPNP to establish an inbound sshd gateway and NOIP provides DDNS.
-You should ensure sshd is public key authentication only.
-The Ecowitt sinks need to be configured as per Ecowitt2MQTT instructions.
-You can still publish to other services including Ecowitt itself.
+The server publishes itself as 'weather.local' using mDNS via. avahi.
+UPnP is used to configure an inbound sshd gateway and No-IP for DDNS.
+Configure sshd as public key authentication only -- no password.
+The Ecowitt sinks must to be configured as per ecowitt2mqtt instructions.
+The sinks can still publish to other services including Ecowitt itself.

 ![Server](images/server.jpg)